anslan/BGE_biomonitoring_wf/docs/6decontam.rst

 blank PCR reactions (i.e., no reaction with template DNA).

 In many cases, even if the control samples appear to be clean, they may still contain some sequences in the final feature table.
-For smaller projects, including only few samples, the deconamintion process may be easy via visual inspections.
+For smaller projects, including only few samples, the decontamination process may be easy via visual inspections.
 However, **for larger projects, including many samples, the decontamination process may be more challenging, and here tools such as decontam can be very helpful**.

 ___________________________________________________